nata1993/tarbimise_graafik/blog.md

 error.
 That brings us to the.......

 ## Sixth hardship...
-### "Double or no deal..." - Home Alone 3, parrot talk
+### "Double or no deal..." - Home Alone 3, parrot words
 ### Floating point parsing continues
 After having troubles with already parsing floating point numbers using parseFloat() built-in JavaScript function, there were still some problems with NaN during drawing a graph in SVG.